-A brief overview of Ezekiel’s Temple Plan and its meaning may be read by clicking here.
+A brief overview of the details may be read here.

-The three illustrations on the Home Page are explained here.
+The five illustrations cycling on the Home Page are explained here.

-Your comments or questions are welcome.
-To comment on my blog posts, use the comment buttons at the bottom of each post.
-To send me comments or questions on my Free Articles, my book, or the site generally, use the Contact page.
-I will reply personally as time permits, or collect related comments for response in future articles or blog posts.
+Comments or questions?
+To comment publicly on my blog posts, use the comment buttons on each post.
+For the Free Articles, my book, or the site generally, use the Contact page, and I will reply as time permits, or respond to related comments in future articles or blog posts.

 My theology.
-I affirm the doctrines of Reformed theology as contained in the Westminster Confession of Faith and Catechisms, and hold a non-dispensational, amillennial view of “last things.”
-My thinking about the possibility of a future Temple is colored by that.
-However, for me this issue is secondary to Ezekiel’s message for today, whatever God’s plan for the future may be, and I will endeavor to treat other views with charity and respect.
+I affirm the doctrines of Reformed theology in the Westminster Confession of Faith and Catechisms, and hold a non-dispensational, amillennial view of “last things.”
+But for me, questions about a future Temple are secondary to Ezekiel’s message for today, whatever God’s plan for the future may be, and I endeavor to treat other views with charity and respect.

 Acknowledgments.
-Gratitude is expressed to pastor and librarian Rev. James W. Campbell for his advice throughout the writing of my four-part “Christian midrash,” and for pointing me to key books and articles that shaped my thinking—though I assume full responsibility for the results.
+Gratitude is expressed to pastor and librarian Rev. James W. Campbell for his advice throughout the writing of my four-part “Christian midrash,” and for pointing me to books and articles that shaped my thinking—though I assume full responsibility for the results.
 Thanks also to Mrs. Jean Pennington for preparing the diagrams for publication here and in my articles and book, and to Mr. Garison Plourde of Garison Plourde Design for his web design.
-I praise God for giving me the opportunity to study this Temple, and pray He may be glorified in this site and any comments it elicits.
+I gratefully pray God may be glorified in this site and any discussion it elicits.